pnp/sp-starter-kit/source/react-lob-integration/README.md

 1. Select **New Registration** from the toolbar.
 1. Enter a name for the application.
 In this example, the name is **SharePointPnP-LobScenario**.
+    > This value, known as the **_Application Name_**, is required later in the SharePoint Service Principal configuration.
 1. For **Supported account types**, select **Accounts in this organizational directory only (Single tenant)**.
 1. Select **Register**.